lmanzanillas/ULALAP/README.md

 /run/beamOn 100000

 ```
-This will create a .csv file or other format depending on what was your choice where it's stored the hits information position of interaction, number of event, energy ...
+This will create a set of .csv file or other format depending on what was your choice where it's stored the hits information, position of interaction, number of event, energy, etc
 You can use the code of your choice to analyze the data